oracle/python-cx_Oracle/doc/src/session_pool.rst

 .. note::

-   This object is an extension the DB API.
+   This object is an extension to the DB API.

 .. method:: SessionPool.acquire()

-   Acquire a connection from the session pool and return a connection object (:ref:`connobj`).
+   Acquire a connection from the session pool and return a :ref:`connection object <connobj>`.

 .. attribute:: SessionPool.busy